JLZ22/Git-Tutorial-for-New-Users/README.md

 ### To make a commit, follow the steps below.

 - `git add -A`
+    - the `-A` flag tells git to stage all changes you've made
 - `git commit -m "<insert brief description of accomplishents>"`
 - `git push`